-- completeness and accuracy of the original bid; - increases in commodity prices such as concrete, steel and fuel; - · customer delays, work stoppages, and other costs due to weather and environmental restrictions; - · availability, skill level of workers; and - a change in availability and proximity of equipment and materials.
+- completeness and accuracy of the original bid; - · increases in commodity prices such as concrete, steel and fuel; - customer delays, work stoppages, and other costs due to weather and environmental restrictions; - · availability, skill level of workers; and

+• a change in availability and proximity of equipment and materials.

-All of these factors can contribute to inefficiencies in contract performance, which can adversely affect the timing of revenue recognition and ultimate contract profitability.
+All of these factors can have a negative impact on our contract performance, which can adversely affect the timing of revenue recognition and ultimate contract profitability.
 We plan our operations and bidding activity with these factors in mind and they have not had a material adverse impact on the results of our operations in the past.

-Third quarter 2014 recap and 2014 Outlook
+First quarter 2015 recap and 2015 Outlook